ing-alexsipenaranda/Portafolio/README.md

 - **Styled Components**: A library for React and React Native that allows you to use component-level styles in your application.
 It utilizes tagged template literals to style components.
 - **Iconify**: A comprehensive library for icons that provides access to thousands of icons from different collections, all accessible via a single syntax.

-## Figma Design

-You can view and edit the design of this template on Figma.
-Here is the [Figma design link](https://www.figma.com/design/15EteAKw8d0QCNCucw5lft/mi-primer-blog?node-id=200-643&t=hbUqn1hqSfLcfI92-0).

-## Author and License
+##  License

-- **Author**: SofiDev / Garrux
+- **License**: MIT

 ## Bugs and Issues

-If you encounter any bugs or have issues, please report them [here](https://github.com/SofiDevO/portfolio-astrosofidev-garrux/issues).
+If you encounter any bugs or have issues, please report them [here](https://github.com/ing-alexsipenaranda/Portafolio/issues).

 ## Homepage

-For more information and detailed documentation, visit the [homepage](https://github.com/SofiDevO/portfolio-astrosofidev-garrux#readme).
+For more information and detailed documentation, visit the [homepage](https://github.com/ing-alexsipenaranda/Portafolio?tab=readme-ov-file).

 ---